LibrePDF/OpenPDF/openpdf-core-modern/README.md

 ## OpenPDF core modern

+OpenPDF is a Java library for creating and editing PDF files with a LGPL and MPL open source license.
-Open and Free PDF library.
-It uses the new package name `org.openpdf`.
+*OpenPDF core modern* uses the new package name `org.openpdf`.

 * [Openpdf-core-legacy](openpdf-core-legacy) - Maven artifactId: openpdf.
 This is the legacy OpenPDF core package, which uses the old Java package name `com.lowagie`.
 This will be removed in the future, so please migrate.